The Yukon River flows with our history, culture, and responsibility

 Management Actions:

-Salmon fishing is closed.
-Fish wheels and gillnets larger than 4-inch are not allowed.
-Gillnets of 4- inch or smaller mesh may be used to target nonsalmon and are restricted to 60-feet or less in length and must be operated as a set net near shore.
+Gillnets of 4-inch or smaller mesh and manned fish wheels may be used 24 hours a day, seven days per week, until further notice.
+Nets are restricted to 60-feet or less in length and must be operated as a set net near shore.

 Special notes: